Great Britain falls short on medals target in Beijing despite curling success

 UK Sport set a target of three to seven medals in Beijing and Team GB delivered two – both in curling.

-Here the PA news agency assesses the strengths and weaknesses of each of the main separately funded areas that come under the broad winter sports umbrella.
+Here we assess the strengths and weaknesses of each of the main separately funded areas that come under the broad winter sports umbrella.

 BOBSLEIGH